This is the September 2018 investment conditions report. It includes both a written version and audio commentary.

 Source: Ned Davis Research, MSCI

 Note: Cyclically-adjusted P/E Ratios also known as Shiller P/E’s are based on the previous 10 year average earnings using MSCI Indices.
 One important consideration when making valuation judgements using 10-year earnings is whether the previous decade reflects the earnings potential going forward.
-In other words, are their outliers in the historical earnings record that are not repeatable?
+In other words, are there outliers in the historical earnings record that are not repeatable?
 Standard deviation measures how far outside of the norm the dividend yield is.
 The higher the standard deviation the further the current measure is from the average.
 Standard deviations listed in red denote a market that is more expensive than its historical average while those in black are markets that are average or cheaper than average.

 The following section provides some additional valuation metrics for select U.S. bond and income strategies.